|

 Children in a Violent Society

-- This
+-

-presentation makes a powerful keynote -
+This presentation makes a powerful keynote -

 This

-workshop investigates where children are being exposed to violence and
+workshop investigates where children are being exposed to violence

-and its effects.
+with violence and its effects.

 1.5 - 2 hours (return to topic menu)